Milestones for Women in American Politics

-Elaine Noble became the first openly lesbian or gay candidate elected to a state legislature.
+Elaine Noble (D) became the first openly lesbian or gay candidate elected to a state legislature.
 She served in the Massachusetts House of Representatives for two terms starting in January 1975.

 Tina Kotek (D-OR) became the country's first openly lesbian state House speaker.